hibiscus22/NecrosisDetector/README.md

 python.exe main.py
 ```

-# Additional packages
+# Additional Features

-Validated with `pyinstaller`, folders with algorithms to Train ML and DL models.
+Validated with `pyinstaller`, you can also find folders with algorithms to Train ML and DL models.

+# Additional Information
+Contact: miguelmlozano@gmail.com

+Project Responsible: sonia.lopez@tuwien.ac.at